 Challenges and Considerations

-RFID systems generate vast amounts of data, which need to be securely stored and managed.
-Ensuring data security and privacy is crucial to prevent unauthorized access and data breaches.
+RFID systems generate massive volumes of real-time data, which must be securely stored and protected to prevent unauthorized access or breaches.

 Conclusion